el-tor/eltor-app/src/renderer/features/eltord/readme.md

 ------------
 A user wants to build a paid circuit:

-1. lookup 3 relays and get the bolt12 offers to pay
+1. lookup 3 relays and get the bolt12 offers to pay from the `cached-microdesc-consensus` file
 2. create a payment id hash for each relay and include it in the message of the bolt12 payment.
 3. Call RPC
 ```